 MBA Distance Teaching Award

-Emre Unlu, Paul C. Burmeister College Professor of Economics, associate professor of finance and executive director of the Center for Executive and Professional Development, received his seventh MBA Distance Teaching Award, honoring a faculty member who made the most positive impact on online graduate students’ educational experience.
+Emre Unlu, Paul C. Burmeister College Professor of Investments, professor of finance and executive director of the Center for Executive and Professional Development, received his seventh MBA Distance Teaching Award, honoring a faculty member who made the most positive impact on online graduate students’ educational experience.
 Online students vote for their favorite professor for the award.
 They noted how Unlu offered insights to real-world situations and adapted material to the students’ interests while making difficult financial concepts easier to understand.
 One student shared how “he used his engaging personality to create a learning environment that was fun, engaging and felt safe to ask questions and venture responses, even if wrong.
 It became very evident that helping students was Dr. Unlu’s top priority.”

 Distinguished Teaching Award